-Prof. Shapovalov’s professional interests include musicology, piano performance and composition.
+Prof. Shapovalov’s professional interests include musicology, academic writing, music analysis, and choral directing.
 As a musicologist, he is a published author and translator on topics connected with Russian culture at the turn of the 20th century.
-His choral compositions have received premieres from the Carthage Chapel Choir, the Cornell University Chorus, the Northwestern Women’s Chorus, and the Sapphire Consort Group in Minneapolis, Minn.
-He also leads the Kenosha Choral Arts Society.
+As a choral conductor, he has served as the artistic director of A. F. Siebert Chapel Choir, the Kenosha Choral Arts Society, and Carthage Treble Choir, and is active as a choral clinician and adjudicator.

 Professor Dimitri Shapovalov is a choir director, scholar, pianist, composer and educator.
 He teaches courses in exploring music, music history, and musicianship skills.